Computations in $C_{pq}$-Bredon cohomology: Introduction

 In the equivariant case, the coefficients $\Z$ is replaced by the Burnside ring Mackey functor $\uA$.
 For the group $C_p$, a freeness theorem was proved in \cite{Lew88}, which carried the hypothesis that the cells are even and must be attached under some dimension restrictions.
 For finite CW complexes, the hypothesis of dimension restrictions was removed in \cite{Fer99} and it was proved that any $C_p$-CW-complex with even cells have free cohomology (see also \cite{FL04}).
 In the former case, it was shown that under the hypothesis, the attaching map of a new even cell must induce the zero-map on cohomology, thus deducing that the cohomology is a direct sum with the summands being in one-to-one correspondence with the cells.
 This also happens in the case of the non-equivariant freeness theorem.
 However, in the latter case, the attaching maps may not induce the zero-map and so the freeness theorem works out with certain dimension shifts.

 In this paper, we prove freeness theorems for $C_{pq}$ along the lines of \cite{Lew88}, that is, for those cases, in which the attaching maps induce the zero-map on cohomology.
-More precisely we prove (see Theorem \ref{main} for a more detailed version) \begin{thmc} {\it Suppose $X$ is a $C_{pq}$-CW-complex with only even cells satisfying the condition : if the cell $V$ is attached after $W$, then $W\ll V$.
-Then, the cohomology of $X$ is free with generators in one-to-one correspondence with the cells of $X$. } \end{thmc} It must be noted from Remark 2.2 of \cite{Lew92} and \cite{FL04}, generalizations of the freeness theorem proved in \cite{Lew88} are not expected for groups like $C_{p^2}$ and $C_p\times C_p$, and thus to groups containing these as subgroups.
+More precisely we prove (see Theorem \ref{main} for a more detailed version) \begin{thmc} {\it Suppose $X$ is a $C_{pq}$-CW-complex with only even cells satisfying the condition: if the cell $V$ is attached after $W$, then $W\ll V$.
+Then, the cohomology of $X$ is free with generators in one-to-one correspondence with the cells of $X$. } \end{thmc} It must be noted from \cite[Remark 2.2]{Lew92} and \cite{FL04}, generalizations of the freeness theorem proved in \cite{Lew88} are not expected for groups like $C_{p^2}$ and $C_p\times C_p$, and thus, also for groups containing these as subgroups.
 Theorem C demonstrates that results of this type may be proved for other groups which do not contain $C_p\times C_p$ and $C_{p^2}$ for any prime $p$.
 As an application of the freeness theorem we prove that the hypothesis is satisfied for certain projective spaces and Grassmannians (Theorem \ref{freeproj}, Theorem \ref{freegra}).
-We shall take up further generalizations of the freeness theorem along the lines of \cite{FL04} in a future publication.